StellarSt0rm/scratchclientImproved/docs/reference/ScratchSession.md

 ###`#!python change_email_subscription(activities=False, teacher_tips=False)` { #change_email_subscription data-toc-label="change_email_subscription" }

 Sets what you will receive emails from Scratch for.
 You must be logged in for this to not throw an error.
-Returns a HTTP status code.
+Returns an HTTP status code.

 **PARAMETERS**